c0wsaysmoo/plane-tracker-rgb-pi/README.md

 [ajplotkin](https://github.com/ajplotkin/plane-tracker-rgb-pi-f24only)

 ---
 **Note:** *I am working by msyelf in my free time.
 I’ve stress-tested the code as much as possible, but please keep in mind that the current build is still fluid.
-I am doing my best so be kind.
+Getting this to work using 4 different sources that provide information in 4 different ways has been overwhelming, I am doing my best so be kind.
 It's still a very fluid project so keep checking.*

 ## Real-Time Flight Tracking Added